PhotonicsOpenProjects/ONE-PIX/autodoc/doc/contributing.rst

 intensities and sampled wavelengths and set the integration times.

-Add a new spectrometer class python file to `ONE-PIX_soft/src/spectrometer_bridges` with the file name:
+Add a new spectrometer class python file to `ONE-PIX/plugins/spectrometer` with the folder name:
-<Spectrometer_name>Bridge.py
+<Spectrometer_name>.
+In this folder create a python class file named <Spectrometer_name>Bridge.py.
+This folder will also be the location where every needed library to run spectral measures must be in.

 ..  code:: python